Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrUnplannedFailoverJob.md

 ```

 ### -RecoveryPlan
-Specifies a recovery plan object.
+Specifies an ASR recovery plan object corresponding to the recovery plan on which the failover operation is to be performed.

 ```yaml
 Type: ASRRecoveryPlan